giovanileitevitor/TTI2-SDK/README.md

-# Tim Mais Vantagens - APP
+# Telsel TTI - 2 - APP

-The **TTI-2 APP** is designed for assist and support users from Telsel Telecom operator.
+The **Telsel TTI-2 APP** is designed for assist and support users from Telsel Telecom operator.

 ## Project Details:
 - Designed in Kotlin/Java Language